Skip to main content

 • “The gameplay overall is fantastic — honestly, this might even be my favorite entry in the series right now.”

-• “The gameplay is barebones, the upgrades hardly exist, a lot of original features/gameplay was cut out completely.”
+• “The gameplay is barebones, the upgrades hardly exist, and a lot of original features and gameplay were cut out completely.”

 • graphics